danse/pyper/README.rst

 From the genial idea by Toby Rosen, pyp: http://code.google.com/p/pyp/

+Pyper.py is a shell command which allows to process line-based data files using python expressions.

 How to install?
 Copy pyper.py on a server and make it executable, or install it in a virtualenv, or in your system if you have root permissions::